topikettunen/brutal/README.md

-# brutal
+# About

-Brutalist theme for Emacs for
-all your minimalistic needs.
+Brutal theme for Emacs for all your minimalistic needs.

 ![Brutal](https://raw.githubusercontent.com/topikettunen/brutal-emacs/master/img/brutal.png)